-Welcome to the first post in a series of five where we analyze the top member engagement mistakes we see health plans making, and provide proven strategies for designing and executing a more effective, cost-efficient program.
-Next month, we’ll be covering member segmentation—and some different ways you can strategically align engagement program communications to different member populations to achieve specific business goals.
-Don’t miss it!
+We analyzed the top member engagement mistakes we see health plans making and provided proven strategies for designing and executing a more effective, cost-efficient program.
+We’ll cover everything from improved outcomes to member segmentation—and some different ways you can strategically align engagement program communications to diverse member populations to achieve specific business goals.

 While most health plans today are doing a lot to engage members, we often see engagement programs that focus on too many or too few measures.

-The truth is, neither of these approaches prove very effective.
+The truth is, neither of these approaches proves very effective.
 And neither will use your program dollars very effectively.

 So what are plans getting wrong?
 And, more importantly, what should they be doing differently?
-Here’s a closer look at the top three mistakes plans make when it comes to prioritizing measures—plus, tips for how to fix them.
+Here’s a closer look at the top three mistakes plans make when prioritizing measures—plus tips for how to fix them.

-Including too many measures in your program can mean wasting money on low-priority measures, rather than zeroing in on the measures that matter most and focusing your investment there.
+Including too many measures in your program can mean wasting money on low-priority actions rather than zeroing in on the efforts that matter most and focusing your investment there.

-With any engagement program, it’s important to align program activities with plan and program objectives—identifying and focusing on the measures and activities that can directly improve quality, enhance satisfaction, and more.
+With any engagement program, it’s vital to align program activities with the plan and program objectives—identifying and focusing on the measures and activities that can directly improve quality, enhance satisfaction, and more.

-So when it comes to choosing the right measures to include in your program, prioritize those that will serve your goals.
+So when it comes to choosing the proper measures to include in your program, prioritize those that will serve your goals.

 Don’t forget to consider what’s most important for your members.
-Which measures are top priority for a particular member to complete?
-For example, you may have a member who is historically compliant in closing care gaps such as their Annual Wellness Visit and flu shot, but doesn’t always complete important diabetic measures, like their A1C test.
-These diabetic measures should be prioritized, while the measures the member usually completes may not need to be included, or can be included at a lower priority.
+Which measures are a top priority for a particular member to complete?
+For example, you may have a historically compliant member closing care gaps such as their Annual Wellness Visit and flu shot but doesn’t always complete necessary diabetic measures, like their A1C test.
+These diabetic measures should be prioritized, while the actions members usually complete may not need to be included or can be had at a lower priority.

 Not only does this lead to a better member experience, but it helps engage the member to close the care gaps that matter most to their health—and to plan performance—first.